OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 - Jira Connect App Password.
 - Octopus Installation ID.

 You'll probably want both of these open in separate browser windows/tabs to complete the configuration.
-On the Jira side you need to copy the _Octopus Installation Id_ from the Octopus page, and on the Octopus side you'll need to copy your Jira instance's *Base Url* and the *Octopus Secret* that appears on the Connect App configuration page to use as the *Jira Connect App Password*.
+On the Jira side you need to copy the **Octopus Installation ID** from the Octopus page, and on the Octopus side you'll need to copy your Jira instance's **Base Url** and the **Octopus Secret** that appears on the Connect App configuration page to use as the **Jira Connect App Password**.

 ## Environment Settings